 Radically new aircraft have the potential to play a significant role towards making aviation truly sustainable.
 However, this strategy faces several substantial challenges which makes it unreliable in the short and medium term.
-First, because of issues related to the weight of batteries or the volume of hydrogen, the range and passenger-load currently reachable by these new aircraft is nowhere near what is needed in regional aviation, let alone long-haul flights.
-Second, safety being a prime concern for all stakeholders in the aviation industry, certification timeframes are expected to be very long.
-Third, costs of development are expected to be extremely high, and it's unclear whether manufacturers are prepared to make the scale of investment needed, without assurances that carriers will purchase such aircraft.
+Firstly, due to issues related to the weight of batteries or the volume of hydrogen, the range and passenger-load currently reachable by these new aircraft is nowhere near what is needed in regional aviation, let alone long-haul flights.
+Secondly, safety being a prime concern for all stakeholders in the aviation industry, certification timeframes are expected to be very long.
+Thirdly, the cost of development is expected to be high, and it is unclear whether manufacturers are prepared to make the scale of investment needed without assurances that carriers will purchase such aircraft.